kragen/derctuo/markdown/desiccant-climate-control.md

 preservation with much less impact on flavor.

-Thus a stored desiccant is a sort of all-purpose indoor climate control resource, capable of blowing hot or cold, like Aesop's traveller in the satyr's cave.
+Thus a stored desiccant is a sort of all-purpose indoor climate control resource, capable of blowing hot or cold, like Aesop’s traveller in the satyr’s cave.

 But wait!
-Don't touch that dial!
-There's more!
+Don’t touch that dial!
+There’s more!

 Water harvesting
 ----------------

-Water supplies are a major concern for the humans' survival in many places, to say nothing of their ability to farm.
+Water supplies are a major concern for the humans’ survival in many places, to say nothing of their ability to farm.
 But if you can dehumidify by sucking water out of the air into a desiccant — and the equilibrium relative humidity for some of these desiccants is very low